MeltingTitanium/GravityFlip/README.md

 - **Arrow keys** &ndash; flip gravity
 - **Space** &ndash; use the current gimmick
 - **R** &ndash; restart the current level
+- Super Slow Motion can be toggled in the Settings menu

 ## Features